Easy As Cookies

 • Stir in flour and baking powder, mixing until all the dry ingredients are moistened.
 Add chocolate chips.

-• Spread batter in a greased 9x13-inch pan (affiliate link).
-Be sure the edges are filled, then smooth the top as best as you can.
+• Spread batter in a greased 9x13-inch pan (affiliate link), all the way to the edges.
 The batter will be thick.

 Notes